 The Lighthouse Board asked Congress for $10,000 in 1870 to build a lighthouse at Duluth, after having received six petitions for its construction.
 The numerous petitioners represented: “that while the harbor of Duluth is easy of access and safe during the day, or when land-marks are visible, it being without beacons, is difficult and dangerous at night when the weather is thick; that vessels are now arriving and departing daily, and with the prospect of greatly increased trade to follow the completion of the Lake Superior and Mississippi Railroad, which will be ready for through traffic in a few weeks; that the Northern Pacific Railroad Company is about forwarding the iron and other materials for building its line to Red River (over 200 miles) to this port, which will make the trade this season exceedingly large.
-An immense future commerce is also assured by the building of the above named two (rail) roads to this port, the most westerly point to which the great lakes can be navigated, that the nearest harbor of refuge on the south shore of the lake is at Bayfield, 75 miles distant, while the nearest safe harbor on the north shore is still more distant.
+An immense future commerce is also assured by the building of the above named two [rail] roads to this port, the most westerly point to which the great lakes can be navigated, that the nearest harbor of refuge on the south shore of the lake is at Bayfield, 75 miles distant, while the nearest safe harbor on the north shore is still more distant.
 Sudden storms at this end of the lake, therefore, render the harbor at Duluth one of peculiar and exceeding importance to the commerce of the lakes.
 We therefore pray your honorable board to take such measures as will lead to the early establishment of such lights and guards as may be necessary for the protection of the large shipping interests from all the lake ports now centering there.”

 Construction of a fog signal building near the light began in August 1885, and a ten-inch steam whistle was put into operation on October 26.
 The frame fog signal building was covered with corrugated metal on the outside and plain sheet-iron on the inside, and the space between the studs was filled with lime and sawdust mortar.
 During its first decade of operation, the fog whistle was in operation an average of 472 hours each year.
 After residents of Duluth complained about the noisy whistle, a parabolic reflector, built in a box filled with sawdust, was installed to deaden the sound on the landward side, and no further complaints from sleepless citizens were received.
 Tests showed that the reflector also increased the range of the whistle out on Lake Superior from two miles to about four miles.

 The structures’ fourth-order lights, transferred from their predecessors, were exhibited for the first time on September 1, 1901, and the temporary beacons were removed.
 A 1,150-foot tramway was laid on top of the new concrete pier, and the keepers were provided a car to enable them to reach the outer light in stormy weather.
 At this time, the head keeper resided in the 1873 dwelling, while his two assistants were forced to rent houses in the city at their own expense.
 In 1908, the assistants’ rent was $10 and $15 per month.
 The Lighthouse Board requested funds to construct a duplex for the assistants, but lacking an appropriation from Congress, the dwelling was not completed until February 1913.
 The two-story brick duplex cost $7,178.81, and each of its apartments consisted of a vestibule, living room, dining room, kitchenette and pantry on the first floor and two bedrooms and a bath on the second floor.

 In May 2007, the skeletal inner lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations.
 When no qualified group was found to take control of the lighthouse, an online auction for the property was opened on September 16, 2008.
 The auction closed on December 2, with the lighthouse selling for $31,000 to Steve Sola and Matt Kampf, from Duluth.

 In 2014, an LED beacon replaced the active Fresnel lens in the lantern room of the front range light.
 This change reduced the range of the light from about sixteen nautical miles to thirteen nautical miles, but the historic lens will no longer be subjected to temperature fluctuations and ultraviolet rays that can cause the lens to deteriorate.
 The lighthouse was added to the National Register of Historic Places in 2016.